dfriedenberger/automate-your-life/README.md

 		service.addResource(openweather);

-		// Create a recipe which mapps the json data service.addRecipe("Receive Weatherdata")
+		// Create a recipe which maps the json data and save to file service.addRecipe("Receive Weatherdata")
 				.When(NewResponse().in(openweather))
 				.Do(Map().mapping(new Mapping<JsonNode, JsonNode>() {